koranke/accessing-data-mysql/README.md

 docker-compose up
 ```

-Note that currently application will not properly wait for the database to be ready before starting.
+Note that currently the application will not properly wait for the database to be ready before starting.
 As a result,
 the first time you run "docker-compose up", the service will fail and exit.
 Simply run the command again and it will work.
 This will be addressed in a future update.